-- Turn the temperature selector \Rightarrow fig. 87 (A) to the heating area. - Turn blower switch (B) to any of the head settings 2-3. - Turn air distribution control to W.
+- Turn the temperature selector $(A) \Rightarrow$ fig. 86 to the heating area. - Turn blower switch (B) to any of the head settings 2 -3. - Turn air distribution control to W.

-- Close outlets (3) - Open and turn outlets 4 towards side windows
+- Close outlets 3 - Open and turn outlets 4 towards side windows

-Once the windows are demisted and as a preventive measure, the control can be set in position , thus obtaining greater comfort while preventing the windows from misting again.
+Once the windows are demisted and as a preventive measure, the control (c) can be set in position 3, thus obtaining greater comfort while preventing the windows from misting again.